pytorch/TensorRT/tests/README.md

 ```
 ### Testing using pre-built Torch-TensorRT library

 Currently, the default strategy when we run all the tests (`bazel test //tests`) is to build the testing scripts along with the full Torch-TensorRT library (`libtorchtrt.so`) from scratch.
-This can lead to increased testing time and might not be needed incase you already have a pre-built Torch-TensorRT library that you want to link against.
+This can lead to increased testing time and might not be needed in case you already have a pre-built Torch-TensorRT library that you want to link against.

 In order to **not** build the entire Torch-TensorRT library and only build the test scripts, please use the following command.